Marcy-Project/mod-7-react-api-project/proposal.md

 To ensure that we can complete all core features of the application in 1 week, we will aim to complete tasks according to the following timeline:

 **Day 1**
-- [ ] Ticket description and due date
-- [ ] Ticket description and due date
+- [ ] Finish Proposal
-- [ ] Ticket description and due date
+- [ ] Finish Scrum Board

 **Day 2**
-- [ ] Ticket description and due date
+- [ ] Refactor code from last project into React code
-- [ ] Ticket description and due date
+- [ ] useState and useEffect on search bar
-- [ ] Ticket description and due date
+- [ ] useContext to store variables

 **Day 3** (MVP due by the end of the day)
-- [ ] Ticket description and due date
-- [ ] Ticket description and due date
+- [ ] Create a database to store the Pokemons that are starred
-- [ ] Ticket description and due date
+- [ ] Create the favorites feature (new page)

 **Day 4**
-- [ ] Ticket description and due date
-- [ ] Ticket description and due date
-- [ ] Ticket description and due date
+- [ ] Make the UI look better

 **Day 5**
-- [ ] Ticket description and due date
-- [ ] Ticket description and due date
-- [ ] Ticket description and due date
+- [ ] TBD / Stretch Feature

 ## Wireframes of each page in your application